mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.1.0 =
+* New: A/B Testing of optin campaigns.
+* More optin themes added.
+* Fixed bug where impression wasnt counting for sidebar/inpost optin forms.
+* Fixed bug where impression count was doubling for popups, notification bar and slide in optins.
+* Added activation of email camapign as toggle switches.
+* Added support for background color for optin form fields.
+* Fixed bug in OptinCampaignsRepository::get_optin_campaign_ids() working incorrectly.
+* Fixed bug where columbine inpost field get overly long when CTA is activated with onclick to reveal optin.
+* Fix styling for email campaign schedule control in customizer.
+* Rebuilt how optin form style are inlined.
+* Fixed bug where configuration of an optin clashes with another of same theme.
+* Fixed bug where broadcast was failing because of presence of boolean payload eg 'click_tracking_enabled'
+* Added a link to dismiss the leave review admin notice forever.
+* Small design change of the form builder.
+* Remove load_plugin_textdomain from core to main plugin file.
+* Reworked honeypot implementation.
+* Optimized images and added margin:0 to form optin tag.
+* MailChimp Group label is only shown if at least a group has been selected for display.
+* Removed http requests for convertkit tags and sequences in admin_init.
+* Fixed bug where new post notification wasn’t sending if constantcontact account is US due to missing postal code data.
+* Moved MC group validation script to mailoptin.js file

+* Added index.php to all folders to prevent directory browsing.
+* Removed close optin and close optin and reload in non-popup, slide in and notification bar types.
+* Code and performance improvements.

 = 2.2.0.3 =
 * Removed test files that raised security warning by VaultPress.